-4.11.5 Specifying the engine on the command line
+4.11.6 Specifying the engine on the command line

-The OpenSSL engine can be specified in named and all of the BIND dnssec- tools by using the "-E <engine>" command line option.
+When using OpenSSL-based PKCS#11, the "engine" to be used by OpenSSL can be specified in named and all of the BIND dnssec- tools by using the "-E <engine>" command line option.
 If BIND 9 is built with the -with-pkcs11 option, this option defaults to "pkcs11".
 Specifying the engine will generally not be necessary unless for some reason you wish to use a different OpenSSL engine.